Dre Campbell Farm

 Ticks can latch onto bedding, clothing, and other fabrics.

-Wash these items in hot water to kill any ticks hiding in them.
+Wash these items in hot water to kill any ticks that may be hiding in them.
 The intense heat will instantly kill these parasitic feeders and their eggs.

 13. Neem Oil

-Neem oil is a natural pesticide that can also be used to kill ticks.
+Neem oil is a natural pesticide that can also kill ticks.

 You can mix two teaspoons with your pet’s shampoo.
-Massage the shampoo into the pet’s coat before rinsing it out.
+Massage the shampoo into the pet’s coat, then rinse it out.

 14. Declutter and Clean the House Thoroughly